-The University of North Alabama Police Department compiles statistical information from the contents of the UPD daily crime log, which contains summaries of each day's crime reports made to UNA Police.
+The University Police Department compiles statistical information from the contents of the UPD daily crime log, which contains summaries of each day's crime reports made to University Police and reports made within the campus's geography.
 The crime log summaries include each incident's location, type, date, time, and disposition of the complaint.
-UPD crime logs are available for public viewing, 24 hours a day, on the police department website at una.edu/police/crimelog.html.
+UPD crime logs are available for public viewing, 24 hours a day, on the UPD's Daily Crime & Fire Logs/Summary of Criminal Incidents webpage.